Apocrathia/home-assistant-config/docs/README.md

 This is pending a refresh.
 The following tasks are planned:

 - Migrate back to a VM.
 (However, I have converted all of my VMware hosts to Proxmox.)
 - Migrate radios to strategically placed Raspberry Pi's.
-(Host management is the issue there.
-I haven't figured out what OS or)
+(Host management is the issue there.)

 ![My Home Assistant Architecture](images/conceptual_architecture.png)